OsmYlmztrk/UnityCompressionTool/README.md

-# Unity Texture Compression Tool
+# Unity Compression Tool

-This tool is designed to compress and optimise texture files used in Unity projects.
-This compression process reduces project size and improves game performance while maintaining visual quality.
+"Unity Compression Tool", is a powerful tool designed to help Unity game developers easily change the size and settings of their assets.
+This tool aims to save time by bringing all texture, mesh, audio and animation files in the folder you select in your game to the desired settings with a single click.

 ## Screenshots